-\textit{Mpemba effect with dephasing noise.--} We finally explore the Mpemba effect from the dynamical behavior toward the equilibrium of the diffusive dynamics.
-The so-called Mpemba effect is unveiled by quantitatively evaluating the relaxation dynamics~\cite{Longhi2024a}, which describes a scenario where a far-from-equilibrium state can relax toward equilibrium faster than a state closer to equilibrium~\cite{Bechhoefer2021}.
+We finally explore the Mpemba-effect-like dynamics from the dynamical behavior toward the equilibrium of the diffusive dynamics.
+The so-called Mpemba-effect-like dynamics is unveiled by quantitatively evaluating the relaxation dynamics~\cite{Longhi2024a}, which describes a scenario where a far-from-equilibrium state can relax toward equilibrium faster than a state closer to equilibrium~\cite{Bechhoefer2021}.
 The classic example is that warmer water can sometimes freeze faster than colder water~\cite{Mpemba1969}.
-Recently, quantum versions of this effect~\cite{Carollo2021} have been investigated in different quantum systems including a quantum dot coupled with two reservoirs~\cite{Chatterjee2023}, coherently driven trapped ion qubit coupled to a thermal Markovian bath~\cite{AharonyShapira2024}, and an array of trapped ions with power-law decaying interactions \cite{Joshi2024}.
+Recently, quantum versions of this effect~\cite{Carollo2021} have been investigated in different quantum systems, including a quantum dot coupled with two reservoirs~\cite{Chatterjee2023}, a coherently driven trapped ion qubit coupled to a thermal Markovian bath~\cite{AharonyShapira2024}, and an array of trapped ions with power-law decaying interactions \cite{Joshi2024}.
 In the single-excitation subspace of the 1D system where the dephasing rate is much larger than energy relaxation, any initial state has a non-vanishing projection onto the equilibrium state $\rho_E = 1/L\sum_{j} \vert 1_j \rangle \langle 1_j \vert$ spreading in all sites of the lattice, which leads to a relaxation dynamics toward $\rho_E$ in a long-time limit $Rt\gg 1$ with a diffusion rate $R=2 J^2/\Gamma$~\cite{Longhi2024}.
-The Mpemba effect with dephasing noise is evaluated by the observable distance function $D(t)$ for a given state $\rho(t)$ from the equilibrium state $\rho_E$ defined as $D(t)=\operatorname{Tr}\left[\rho(t) \log\rho(t)\right]-\operatorname{Tr}\left[\rho_E(t) \log\rho_E(t)\right]$.
+Mpemba-effect-like dynamics with dephasing noise is evaluated by the observable distance function $D(t)$ for a given state $\rho(t)$ from the equilibrium state $\rho_E$ defined as $D(t)=\operatorname{Tr}\left[\rho(t) \log\rho(t)\right]-\operatorname{Tr}\left[\rho_E(t) \log\rho_E(t)\right]$.
 In the case of single-particle excitation, it takes the following form in terms of the population $n_j(t)$~\cite{Longhi2024a}

-To experimentally observe the Mpemba effect, a small system size is more favorable~\cite{Longhi2024a}.
+To experimentally observe the Mpemba-effect-like dynamics, a small system size is more favorable~\cite{Longhi2024a}.
 As the system size $L$ increases, the uniformly distributed excitation of the equilibrium state has a smaller population at each site, and the relaxation dynamics become slower to reach equilibrium.